watson-intu/self-docs/workshops-devcon/Workshop4-CustomizingIntuToCallYourPhone/lab-docs/workshop_4.md

 5. Run Intu.

 	1. If you have closed your **Intu Manager**, navigate to the directory where you installed it in Workshop 1, and open Intu Manager.
-	2. Instead of clicking Install Intu in Workshop 1, click **Manage Intu**.
+	2. Login with your Bluemix credentials.
-	3. A new page will open in your browser for the Intu Tooling Log In page.
-Click **Log In**.
-Wait until you see the prompt to return to the Intu Manager application.
-At that point, return back to the Intu Tooling application.
+	3. Once logged in, select your Organization and Group.
-	4. The Intu Manager window is displayed in the top left, and you're prompted to select your Organization and Group.
+	4. Verify that you can see the device on which you installed Intu.
-	5. Click **Next**.
-A "Connecting to parent..." message is displayed while your Intu Manager tries to establish a connection.
+	5. Click on the on/off toggle to restart your device.
-	6. Click on the currently red **status icon** next to your device to **restart Intu**.
-This status icon should turn green and a new Terminal/command prompt window will open in the background as Intu starts running.
+	6. The status icon should turn green and a new Terminal/command prompt window will open in the background as Intu starts running.

 6. Ask Intu "Can you call me?".
-When your phone rings, answer it, and have a conversation with Intu.
+When your phone rings, answer it.
+Have a conversation with Intu.
 Say "Tell me a joke".
-You should hear Watson tell you a joke.
+You should hear a joke.
 You can continue to talk or hang up.

 ## Reminder: Update services within 30 days of registering on the Gateway